LisaMEckardt/project2/README.md

 The dataset for Berlin is good to show the locations and to see in which boroughs and districts are the most.
 Also I found out which names where most comon among the victims.
 But it did not give me the inscription of the stones.

-If I had more time, I would fix my scraper for Hamburg and get all the inscriptions.
-Then I can find out more about the age, when the people were deported and to which concentration camps and other destinations they were brought.
+If I had more time, I would analyse all the inscriptions.
+I can find out more about the age, when the people were deported and to which concentration camps and other destinations they were brought.

 For my neighbourhood I researched the background of the victims: How many of them were jewish people, who was an activist in a resistance group and who was deported for being homosexual.
 These informations are not in the inscriptions.
 I got them by reading the biographies.